vusalb/MS-Student-Enrollment-System/README.md

 Integrating Keycloak for authentication and authorization (OAuth2 / OpenID Connect).

-✔ Containerization & Orchestration
+✔ Containerization

-All services will continue to be Dockerized, with the potential to migrate to Kubernetes in the future.
+All services will continue to be Dockerized.